 As a writer, I’m interested in how we respond to place; how it affects our sense of identity and wellbeing.
 I try to pay attention to my surroundings, to look at them carefully and respectfully.
 I want to feel at home wherever I live.
 I’m a Dubliner through and through, but I’ve a soft spot for the West of Ireland.
 Who doesn’t?

-My essay Small Lives is available in Compose: A Journal of Simply Good Writing.
-Measuring Up is available in Hippocampus Magazine.
+My essay Into that dark permanence of ancient forms appears in Craft.
+Measuring Up is available in Hippocampus Magazine and Small Lives is available in Compose: A Journal of Simply Good Writing.
 The Place Between appears in issue 4 of the Lindenwood Review and After Coffee appears in Work Literary Magazine.
 An essay The Shell of your Ear appears in Oh Baby, an anthology from Creative Nonfiction.
-The Bell Beat of your Wings appears in The Ogham Stone (2015) and Ferry to Boffin appears in issue 1 of the Eastern Iowa Review.
+The Bell Beat of your Wings appears in The Ogham Stone (2015) and Ferry to Boffin is in issue 1 of the Eastern Iowa Review.
 Rorschach and Soundings appear in Sweet: A Literary Confection.
-On Not Looking appears in Entropy.
-Finally, you can hear me read The Man who Taught my Children about Dragonflies on No Extra Words – the Flash Fiction Podcast.
+On Not Looking appears in Entropy and School Run in Slag Glass City.
+Listen, Story, Tell (Not always Tell) is available at Cleaver Magazine.
+My essay The Hurl and Gliding appears in Entropy Cacophonic Sea Lament is available at Severine.
+You are here appears in Ariel’s Dream.
+Each Dot a Stone is available at the Exphrastic Review and The Laying-Out is at Complete Sentence.
+You can hear me read A Falling from the Sky in Flashback Fiction and The Man who Taught my Children about Dragonflies on No Extra Words – the Flash Fiction Podcast.